jembi/chap-model-malaria/README.md

 # CHAP Model: Malaria Prediction

 This is a CHAP-compatible forecasting model that predicts malaria cases based on climate data.
-The model demonstrates a minimalist example of CHAP integration using R, implementing a simple linear regression that learns from rainfall and temperature to predict disease cases in the same month.
+The model demonstrates CHAP integration using R, implementing a linear regression that learns from current and historical climate patterns to predict disease cases.

 ## Overview

-This repository contains a basic R-based implementation that:
+This repository contains an R-based implementation that:
 - Trains a linear regression model on historical climate and malaria case data
+- Uses lagged effects of climate on disease transmission
 - Predicts future malaria cases based on climate forecasts
 - Works with a single region at a time
-- Does not consider previous disease or climate data (no lag effects)
+- Incorporates seasonal patterns when sufficient historical data is available

-Note: This model is primarily meant to demonstrate CHAP integration rather than provide accurate epidemiological predictions.
+Note: While this model uses epidemiologically relevant time lags, it is primarily meant to demonstrate CHAP integration.

 ## Requirements